FC Dynamo Saint Petersburg

 In July 2015, the club was purchased by Boris Rotenberg.
-In June 2018, the team moved to Sochi, becoming PFC Sochi; in Saint Petersburg there remained Dynamo youth team.
-In April 2019 Dynamo was reestablished by Clubs' Veterans on resources of FC LAZ Luga.
-Since August 2021, Chinese trucks manufacturer SAIC Iveco Hongyan is the main sponsor.
+In June 2018, the team moved to Sochi, becoming PFC Sochi; In Saint Petersburg there remained Dynamo youth team.
+In 2019, Dynamo was reestablished by Clubs' Veterans on the resources of FC LAZ Luga.
+From August 2021 to 2023, Chinese trucks manufacturer SAIC Iveco Hongyan was the main sponsor.
+Since 2023, SETL Group company are the Clubs’ sponsor.

 History

 The glorious past

 The club was founded in 1922 as part of the All-Union Sport Society "Dinamo" that had clubs in a variety of sports throughout the Soviet Union.
 The society was the main sponsor of the club.
 Dinamo debuted in the Soviet Top League in 1936 among the original seven teams in the first edition of the Soviet Top League.
 The club reentered the Soviet Top League following the end of World War II as the member of the interrupted edition of 1941.
 The club then participated in the Top League between 1936 and 1954, finishing in the top five, three times.
 In 1954, its record was cause to replace Dynamo with TRL after the team's tenth-place finish in the League.
 From 1955 to 1961, they had only Jewish striker, Israel "Zolik" Olshanetsky.